shyammaurya606/Project-0/readme.md

 🎨 Color Picker Tool
 Lets users pick a color and shows the chosen color in a box along with its hex code.

+⏱️ Countdown Timer
+Counts down from a user-specified number of seconds.
+Displays time in minutes and seconds.

 ---